Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 2. - Which of the following statements about AI is true?
    - AI has been around for decades and is already integrated into many systems we use daily

+*You clearly understand that AI enables computers to perform tasks requiring human intelligence and that AI has been integrated into our daily lives for decades, not just since ChatGPT appeared.*